spatie/laravel-googletagmanager/README.md

 // Enable and disable script rendering GoogleTagManager::enable();
 GoogleTagManager::disable();

+// Enable and disable the use of Environments parameters GoogleTagManager::enableEnvironments();
+GoogleTagManager::disableEnvironments();

 // Add data to the data layer (automatically renders right before the tag manager script).
 Setting new values merges them with the previous ones.
 Set also supports dot notation.
 GoogleTagManager::set(['foo' => 'bar']);